At least 20 dead in a fire in an amusement park in western India, police say

 NEW DELHI (AP) — A massive fire broke out Saturday in an amusement park in Gujarat state in western India, leaving at least 20 people dead, police said.

+The park is usually packed with families with children enjoying the school summer vacation over the weekend.

+Footage showed firefighters clearing debris around collapsed tin roof structures that media report said were used for bowling, go-karting and trampoline attractions.

-The amusement park was privately owned by Yuvraj Singh Solanki and Bhargava said that police will file a case of negligence against him.
+The amusement park was privately owned by Yuvraj Singh Solanki and Bhargava said that police would file a case of negligence against him.

 "We will be registering an offense for negligence and the deaths which have occurred.
 Further investigation will take place once we complete the rescue operation," he said.